vmarquez/PureBomberMan/README.md

 ##A pure, functional, concurrent implementation of the game "Bomber Man"

 When I first started studying and dabbling in functional programming, I quickly understood how pure functions could help reusibility, reduce complexity, and ovearll be more pleasant to work with.
-However, I did not immediately see how you could utilize functional progarmming in a state heavy, concurrent environment, and this lack of knowledge seems to have turned into misinformation on various forums and message boards.
-In an effort to answer the 'how' that a few friends have asked, I'd like to show how not only is it doable, it's incredibly simple and elegant using even some of the most basic functional concepts.
+However, I did not immediately see how you could utilize functional progarmming in a state heavy, concurrent environment, and from what I've read on  various forums, message boards, and twitter, this lack of knowledge seems somewhat widespread.
+In an effort to answer the 'how' that a few friends have asked, I'd like to show how not only is it doable, it's quite simple and elegant using just a few of core functional concepts I've been learning.
 This is just one of many different ways to write a concurrent, pure, functional game.
 Before I scare any of you off, I'd like to say that until recently I've only programmed in imperative languages, I have no formal computer science training, no math background, and I don't actually know category theory.

 I'm going to go step by step through a very naieve, conceptually simle implementation of bomber man in scala, so to follow you should have some familiarity with scala and understand more or less what for comprehension is doing.

-So, what is a "pure" functional
+So, what is a "pure" functional program?
+I'll define it to mean a program containing only Referentially Transparent funcions.

 First things first, we should define our 'entities', the data we'll be working with.